-10 Best Android Apps That Pay You Money ($$$) and Gift Cards
+20 Best Android Apps That Pay You Money and Gift Cards

 Users earn 10 cents a day for having the app installed.
 Users also earn 50 points for installing the app, and the points value is one cent per point.
 Users only need 500 points to cash out and must wait at least ten days before redeeming their points.
 You can earn more points by taking surveys in the app, interacting with the lock screen, completing offers, watching videos, and more.
 If you refer friends to use the app, you’ll earn 25 points.

 Users can redeem points for gift cards.
-There are several vendors available, but some of the most popular are Amazon, CVS, Google Play, and GameStop.
+Several vendors are available, but some of the most popular are Amazon, CVS, Google Play, and GameStop.

 MobileXpression is a market research panel.
-The app is designed to understand the trends and behaviors of people using their phones, specifically when browsing the internet.
+The app is designed to understand people's trends and behaviors using their phones, specifically when browsing the internet.

 To use MobileXpression, users must download the app.
-The software in the app simply monitors the user’s activity, and occasionally invites them to take surveys, fill out questionnaires, or other small tasks.
+The app monitors the user’s activity, and occasionally invites them to take surveys, fill out questionnaires, or other small tasks.

 Users are paid $5 for merely signing up, although this is in the form of an Amazon gift card, and users must stay active for one week.
 Then, users continue to earn points over time.
 These points are redeemable for Amazon gift cards, donations to charity, and sweepstakes entries.